 Buddhist meditations and breath work

 Hypnotherapy creative meditation

 My practice over the last 5 years has been to engage more specifically in Zen practice and the teachings of Zen Buddhism.
-As well as engaging in a regular sitting meditation practice, I try to attend at least one retreat per year.
+As well as engaging in a regular sitting meditation practice, I am a member of the Stonewater Zen sangha and I try to attend at least one retreat per year.
 I have found, that a regular sitting practice has helped develop an awareness of my moment to moment experiencing.
-This has aided my daily living by bringing to attention what may be bothering me most, something that I may be avoiding, or something that may be important that is going unnoticed.
+This has aided my daily living by bringing to attention to what may be bothering me most, something that I may be avoiding, or something that may be important that is going unnoticed.
 One of the greatest benefits of a sitting practice is that I come into contact with my direct experiencing of body and mind more fully.
 I have found that this helps with my self-awareness and contributes to a developing sense of groundedness.

 In my practice as a therapist, I work very much with the body and the felt sense by focusing on emotions and moment to moment experiencing.
 This way we slow down the impact of cognitive loops and repetitive, negative thoughts, that may be impeding life.